directus-labs/guest-authoring/next-auth-with-directus/index.md

 ## Introduction

-Authentication is one of the backbones of every application it provides the ability to provide users with the right information and the rights and permissions to show the right data
+Authentication is an important aspect of web applications, as it provides the ability for users with the right permissions to access certain resources or perform specific actions.

-In this article, you'll build an authentication system for a Nextjs application using Nextjs, Next Auth and Directus as the backend and save your user data to a PostgresQL database.
+In this article, you'll build an authentication system for a Nextjs application using Nextjs, NextAuth, and Directus as the backend and save the data of the application to a PostgreSQL database.

 For a better understanding of the application you will be building, here is a demo of the application in play: